-We can fork out a small fortune on medication from prescriptions to over-the-counter.
+We can fork out a small fortune on medication, from prescriptions to over-the-counter go-tos.
 As Time reports, "Americans filled 4.3 billion prescriptions and doled out nearly $374 billion on medicine in 2014," which is up 13% from the year before.

 Saving tip: To reduce that cost, be on the lookout for generic versions of the name-brand meds that hike their prices to accommodate for higher advertising costs.
 Compare the ingredient lists and you'll find they're nearly (or clearly) identical aside from the price tag.
 Costco's own Kirkland Signature brand produces high-quality over-the-counter medication at a fraction of the cost.

 Can't start the day without a fresh brew?
 We hear you.
 A report published in ABC News proves the average American worker needs that caffeine hit of a morning.
 We spend nearly $14.40 a week on coffee, this excludes the cost of drinking it at home; that's around $1100 each year on coffee.
 Crazy, right?
 Just think of the designer shoes you could buy with that cash.

 Saving tip: To cut that expense back, try making your coffee at home instead of picking one up at the local café.
 You can purchase a six-cup coffee maker for just $30 so you can enjoy one in the morning and take the rest to work for that 3 p.m. hit.
 You're welcome.

 Do you know how much of your paycheck should go toward rent?
 If you can't think of it off the top of your head, then it's likely you're already paying too much.
 According to Alexa Von Tobel of Learnvest, you should only spend 30% of your earnings on rent; that’s 30% of your income after taxes.
 But one in three Americans are spending much more than that.
 If you're struggling to write out a rent check each month, then it's time to make budgeting your best friend.